Charter for Wood – How Germans value wood

 The basis of the Charter for Wood was the German Federal Government’s “Forest Strategy 2020”.
 The Charter for Wood deals specifically with the subjects of wood uses and its role in the crusade against climate change.
-Development of rural areas and resources conservation are also targeted by the document.
-Besides that, it is also one of the tools used to put in practice the “Climate Action Plan 2050”.
-The background of the Charter’s elaboration process were a series of forums about forests and wood.
+Development of rural areas and resource conservation are also targeted by the document.
+Besides that, it is also one of the tools used to put into practice the “Climate Action Plan 2050”.
+The background of the Charter’s elaboration process was a series of forums about forests and wood.
 After gathering all the contributions, a team of experts (politicians, businessmen and scientists) composed the final text.
-It could sound just as the usual “good intentions soundbite about sustainability”, but this is not the case.
+It could sound just like the usual “good intentions soundbite about sustainability”, but this is not the case.
 The Charter works as a guide for the Ministry of Food and Agriculture, and the Federal Government.
 The Federal States are responsible for the implementation of the proposed actions.

-The implementation of the Charter is managed by the Federal Ministry of Food and Agriculture, and is coordinated by a steering committee, connected with various working groups.
-Each group is assigned with a different subject: 1 - wood in rural and urban construction, 2 - potential of wood bio-economy, 3 - material and energy efficiency, 4 - forests and wood, 5 - forestry and wood cluster, 6 - forests and resources).
+The implementation of the Charter is managed by the Federal Ministry of Food and Agriculture and is coordinated by a steering committee, connected with various working groups.
+Each group is assigned with a different subject: 1 - wood in rural and urban construction, 2 - the potential of wood bio-economy, 3 - material and energy efficiency, 4 - forests and wood, 5 - forestry and wood cluster, 6 - forests and resources).
 The Thunen Institute is responsible for the evaluations of progress and results.
 The Agency for Renewable Resources supervises and supports its implementation.

 When we say that the original goal of the Charter was to promote the use o wood, the question that you may ask is: “and what about the forest”?
-Is it being threatened by the pressure wood consumption?
+Is it being threatened by the pressure of wood consumption?
 No!
-The 2014 National Forest Inventory stated that wood reserves had increased 3.7 billion cubic meters.
-Moreover, the forest are not suffering from the monoculture temptation that we are witnessing in Portugal.
+The 2014 National Forest Inventory stated that wood reserves had increased by 3.7 billion cubic meters.
+Moreover, the forest is not suffering from the monoculture temptation that we are witnessing in Portugal.
 In Germany, “The share of coniferous trees in native forests is now 54 per cent.
 In young forest cover (trees up to four metres high), they only account for 27 per cent”.

 The already mentioned goals shall be associated with other measures like the education and information about wood construction, the adjustment of building codes, the development of assessment systems and, - remember we are talking about Germany – norms and standardization.
 But in an open economy, without innovation, it will be difficult to win.
-The invention of lighter wood materials, the search for new hard wood uses, the research on beech cellulose fibbers to be used in the clothing sector, the promotion of cascade use of wood, the implementation of wood end-use as energy source by burning it, and the increase in efficiency of wood combustion plants, are some of the possible areas were innovation can be reached.
+The invention of lighter wood materials, the search for new hardwood uses, the research on beech cellulose fibres to be used in the clothing sector, the promotion of cascade use of wood, the implementation of wood end-use as an energy source by burning it, and the increase in efficiency of wood combustion plants, are some of the possible areas were innovation can be reached.